STAMP-project/dspot/README.md

     * TestDataMutator: which transforms literals.
     * TestMethodCallAdder: which duplicatse an existing method call in the test case.
     * TestMethodCallRemover: which removes a method call in the test case.
-    * StatementAdderOnAssert: which adds calls to accessible methods on existing objects and creates new instances.
+    * StatementAdd: which adds calls to accessible methods on existing objects and creates new instances.

-The amplifier `StatementAdd` (unstable): which reuses existing objects and return values to add method calls to accessible methods.
-Need the initialized InputProgram if DSpot to be well constructed.

-##### Amplifiers

-You can implement you own amplifier by implementing the `fr.inria.diversify.dspot.amplifier.Amplifier` interface and giving it to DSpot.

 #### Test Selectors